xenanetworks/open-automation-cli/docs/source/overview/cli-explained.rst

-CLI Explained
+XOA CLI Explained
 ==========================================

-The CLI commands are simple lines of text exchanged between a client and the chassis.
+The XOA CLI commands are simple lines of text exchanged between a client and the chassis.
 An example command to the chassis could be:

 .. code-block::
     :linenos: